Distributional Robustness Bounds Generalization Errors: Main Results

 \subsubsection{Formalization of Distributionally Robust Optimization}

-For a real-world optimization problem, we aim to find the robust solution for the associated model set and its robustness measure: i.e., the objective value is as still as possible at the given solution when (reasonably small) model perturbations exist.
-This motivates the definition of the distributionally robust counterpart for the model \eqref{eq:true-opt}. \begin{definition}[Distributionally Robust Optimization] The distributionally robust counterpart for the model \eqref{eq:true-opt} is defined as
+For a real-world optimization problem, we aim to find a robust solution for the associated model set and its robustness measure.
+This motivates the definition of the distributionally robust counterpart for the model \eqref{eq:true-opt}.